 It was my weekly struggle to get as many grocery bags from the car into the house at one time as possible.
-My hands full of bags, my purse slung over my shoulder and in danger of spilling its contents on the garage floor, I managed to get the key in the lock and open the door.
+My hands full of bags and my purse, which was in danger of spilling its contents on the garage floor, I managed to get the key in the lock and open the door.
 Stepping into the kitchen, I put all the bags on the counter and went back to the car for the last thing: a bouquet of tulips.

 The deep purple/red color caught my eye across the crowded floral department so I picked them up and brought them home.
 They would look so striking against our black granite island.